Through the Looking-Glass: Television

 A musical adaptation for American television in 1966 had a book by Albert Simmons, music by Mark Charlap and lyrics by Elsie Simmons.
 The cast included Nanette Fabray (White Queen), Agnes Moorehead (Red Queen), Ricardo Montalbán (White King), Robert Coote (Red King), Jimmy Durante (Humpty Dumpty), Jack Palance (the Jabberwock) and the Smothers Brothers (Tweedledum and Tweedledee).
+This version of Looking-Glass did not follow Carroll's original plot, using the characters as a jumping off point for a Wizard of Oz style quest narrative.

 Some characters from Through the Looking Glass featured in a conflation of both books on BBC Television in 1960, (Note: The Adventures of Alice had, along with characters from Alice's Adventures in Wonderland, almost half the characters from Through the Looking Glass.) but the first British television adaptation of Through the Looking Glass was in 1973, featuring Sarah Sutton (Alice), Brenda Bruce (White Queen), Richard Pearson (White King), Judy Parfitt (Red Queen), Geoffrey Bayldon (White Knight) and Freddie Jones (Humpty Dumpty).

 A 1998 television version featured Kate Beckinsale (Alice), Penelope Wilton (White Queen), Geoffrey Palmer (White King), Siân Phillips (Red Queen) and Desmond Barrit (Humpty Dumpty).